 The SEC required that NRMSIRs be national in scope, maintain current accurate information, and have effective retrieval and dissemination systems.
-They cannot place limits on the persons from which they will accept information, and must provide access to documents to anyone willing to pay the fees.
-They must charge "reasonable" fees and may not charge issuers for filing information.
+They cannot place limits on the persons from which they will accept information from, and must provide access to documents to anyone willing to pay the fees.
+They must charge "reasonable" fees, and may not charge issuers for filing information.

 In the November Release, the SEC encouraged and offered guidance to states developing SIDs.
 As mentioned above, if an appropriate SID exists, notices of material events and annual financial information were to be submitted to such SID as well as the NRMSIRs or the MSRB.
-With the takeover of the NRMSIR function solely by the MSRB in July 2009, SIDs, if any, will likely cease to operate.
+With the takeover of the NRMSIR function solely by the MSRB on July 1, 2009, SIDs, if any, will likely cease to operate.

-The New York State Comptroller's Office (the "OSC") already collects most debt statements, official statement filings and reports of financial condition, as required under Section 30 of the New York State General Municipal Law.
-In 1994, the Comptroller held a public hearing to discuss, among other things, the feasibility of the OSC acting as a SID.
+The New York State Comptroller's Office already collects most debt statements, official statement filings, and reports of financial condition, as required under Section 30 of the New York State General Municipal Law.
 New York State never did establish an official SID.